opil/documentation/docs/final_documentation_structure/BPO/User_Manual.md

 ## BPO results explanation
-Following the task specification example above, the BPO module seeks for the optimal solution for the given task "Transport item at location D".
+The BPO module seeks for the optimal solution for the given task "Transport item at location D".
 The BPO result consists of the shortest path and the time needed for the agents to complete the given task.
 The shortest path determines the less actions that should be performed by the agents (robot, human, item) to complete the given task.
 Time is the seconds needed to complete the given task.
 Following the task specification example, here is the path explanation.

 The BPO output published on OCB as `opil_bpo.Results` entity has 2 attributes: 1. `path`, 2. `time`.

-The path has 7 steps:
+Following the given task specification example, the path will have 7 steps:
 ```
 FDA, ADA, AAA, AAR, ADR, DDR, DDD
 ```